-1.4.10 Topic 4, Issue 7 - Auditor Competency
+1.5.7.
+Issue 7 - Auditor Competency

 RBF applies only to Principle 1 and Principle 2.
-At present, only one member of the assessment team needs to have passed the MSC training in the RBF, leading to a situation where P3 auditors can conduct RBF assessments on P1 and P2 and that the P1 and P2 assessors for that assessment may not have any background in the RBF and thus could lack understanding of how it affects scoring.
-It is not known exactly how many (if any) RBF assessments have been completed by P3 assessors, however, at least one P1 RBF assessment has been completed when the P1 assessor has not completed the RBF training but the P2 assessor has, indicating that assessment teams are sharing responsibilities for RBF scoring in certain situations.
+At present, only one member of the assessment team needs to have passed the MSC training in the RBF, leading to an unpalatable situation where P3 auditors can conduct RBF assessments on P1 and P2 and that the P1 and P2 assessors for that assessment may not have any background in the RBF and thus understanding of how it affects scoring.